Twisted K-theory, K-homology and bivariant Chern-Connes type character of some infinite dimensional spaces: Twisted local cyclic homology via separable -algebras

 \section{Twisted local cyclic homology via separable $\sC$-algebras}

 The natural target for a Chern--Connes character type map from $\K$-homology is some version of cyclic cohomology.
 However, neither periodic nor entire cyclic cohomology produces satisfactory results for $C^*$-algebras.
-For a separable and nuclear $C^*$-algebra $A$ entire and periodic cyclic cohomologies agree (see \cite{Khal}) and one finds $\HP^0(A)\cong\HH^0(A)$ and $\HP^1(A)\cong\{0\}$.
-Therefore, in this section we extend the theory of bivariant local cyclic homology to separable $\sC$-algebras so that we can construct a dual Chern-Connes character.
+For a separable and nuclear $C^*$-algebra $A$, the entire and the periodic cyclic cohomologies agree (see \cite{Khal}) and one finds $\HP^0(A)\cong\HH^0(A)$, $\HP^1(A)\cong\{0\}$.
+This result in not very satisfactory from the geometric viewpoint.
+Therefore, in this section we extend the theory of bivariant local cyclic homology to separable $\sC$-algebras so that we can construct a bivariant Chern-Connes type character taking values in it.
 Local cyclic (co)homology theory was developed by Puschnigg \cite{Puschnigg,PuschniggHL} and in its general setup it works on a nice category of "ind-Banach algebras".
 In order to apply this theory we spend some time in constructing such an ind-Banach algebra from a $\sC$-algebra in a functorial manner.
-We get a streamlined approach towards local cyclic (co)homology by using Meyer's presentation of the topic in the language of bornological algebras.
-In some categorical aspects the bornological vector spaces behave somewhat better than topological vector spaces, but we do not dwell on this point here.
-Since the theory of bornological algebras is presumably not a part of the standard toolkit of operator algebraists or geometers, we include a brief review of some salient features here.
-There are some contemporary textbooks explaining the theory more comprehensively, for instance, \cite{MeyCycHom,CunMeyRos}.
+Construction actually `factors through the world of bornological algebras'.
+We get a streamlined approach towards local cyclic (co)homology by using Meyer's presentation of the topic in the language of bornological and ind-Banach algebras.
+In some categorical aspects bornological vector spaces behave somewhat better than topological vector spaces, but we do not dwell on this point here.
+Since the theory of bornological algebras may not be a part of the standard toolkit of an operator algebraist or a geometer, we include a brief review of some its salient features here.
+There are a few contemporary textbooks explaining the theory more comprehensively, for instance, \cite{MeyCycHom,CunMeyRos}.
 We also refer the readers to Waelbroeck's survey \cite{Waelbroeck}, who has done extensive work in developing the theory, and the book of Hogbe-Nlend \cite{Nlend}.
+In what follows all bornological vector spaces and algebras are tacitly assumed to be complete, which simplifies the discussion.